MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/03-intro-git-github.md

 {: .output}

 If we check the status of our project again,
-Git tells us that it's noticed the new file:
+Git tells us that it's noticed the new file, alongside directories containing our other files:

 ```
 $ git status